blockvoltcr7/mcp-with-express/README.md

 - `pnpm start` – Run compiled server.
 - `pnpm agent` – Single agent example using MCP over HTTP.
 - `pnpm agents:multi` – Two agents concurrently with separate sessions.
+- `pnpm vercel:agent` – Vercel AI SDK client that connects to the MCP server and discovers tools.

 ---

 ## API endpoints

 - `POST /mcp` – Streamable HTTP MCP endpoint.
-Expects proper Accept headers and MCP handshake.
+Used for initialize and JSON-RPC method calls.
+- `GET /mcp` – Stream responses for the active session.
+- `DELETE /mcp` – Close the active session.

 ---

 ## Repo guidelines

 TypeScript sources under `src/`.
 Don’t edit `build/`.
 Use pnpm for installs.
 Environment via `dotenv`.
 See `AGENTS.md` for repository conventions and notes.

+For a deep dive into the session-management changes and how to avoid common pitfalls, see `docs/session-management-fix.md`.